nosarthur/ckc00/README.md

 ## Features

-* anonymous
+* Anonymous users
     * display alumni on US map
-    * query using alumnus name
+    * query using alumnus name (capitalization insensitive)
     * query with sex and class
+    * read tweet-like messages
-* registered user
+* Registered user
-    * display alumni names
+    * view alumni names on map
+    * maintain a profile
-    * view alumni profiles
+    * view more alumni information on their profiles
-    * edit profiles
+    * change avatar: <a href='https://en.gravatar.com/' target="_blank">gravatar</a>
+    * post/like tweet-like messages

 ## Feature requests

-* email users
+* email support
-* user privilege
-    * receive updates of other alumni
-    * access to more statistical information
+* time zone suport

 ## License
 This project is licensed under the MIT License.